backstage/backstage/docs/README.md

 ---
 # Documentation

-The Backstage documentation is available at https://backstage.io/docs
+The Backstage documentation is available at https: